Hōryū-ji: Shaka Triad

-Tori Busshi is credited with the casting of this massive Buddhist statue.
-It is a triad and so Sakyamuni, the center Buddha, is attended by two other figures, Bhaisajyaguru to its right and Amitābha to its left.
+The Shaka Triad is a large cast bronze statue credited to Tori Busshi.
+It depicts Sakyamuni, the center Buddha, attended by two other figures, Bhaisajyaguru to its right and Amitābha to its left.
 The statues are dated to 623 and the style originates in Northern Wei art.
-The style of the statue is also known as Tori style and is characterized by the two-dimensionality of the figure and the repetitive pattern-like depictions of the cloth the triad sits upon.
+The style is also known as Tori style and is characterized by the two-dimensionality of the figure and the repetitive pattern-like depictions of the cloth the triad sits upon.
 At each corner of the triad stand four wooden Shitennō statues from the end of the Asuka period.
 They are the oldest examples of Shitennō statues in Japan.

 Tamamushi Shrine

 The Tamamushi Shrine is a small wooden Buddhist shrine that is currently stored in the Great Treasure Repository of Hōryū-ji.
 The shrine is named for the many wings of the tamamushi beetle that once adorned it but have since deteriorated.
-The shrine was likely created before the year 693, perhaps even dating back to before the construction of Hōryū-ji.
-It is notable for its smallness (it measures only 226 centimeters in height) and for the fact that it is the oldest surviving shrine of its kind in East Asia.
+The shrine was likely created before the year 693, possibly predating Hōryū-ji's construction.
+It is notable for its smallness (it measures only 226 centimeters in height) and for being the oldest surviving shrine of its kind in East Asia.
 The paintings that cover building and dais are of Jataka tales, bodhisattvas, the Four Heavenly Kings, and other buddhist iconography.

 The front panels of the building show the Four Guardian Kings clad in armor with long flowing scarves.
 On the side doors are bodhisattvas holding lotus blossoms and forming a mudra.
-On the back is represented a sacred landscape with heights topped with pagodas.
-The dais shows on its front relics, seated monks making offerings, and apsara.
-On the back is depicted Mount Sumeru.
-The right side shows a scene from the Nirvana Sutra, where the Buddha offers his life in return for more of the sacred teachings, before being caught in his plummet by Indra.
-On the left panel of the dais is a scene from the Golden Light Sutra of a bodhisattva removing his upper garments before casting himself from a cliff to feed a hungry tigress and her cubs.
+The back depicts a sacred landscape with heights topped with pagodas.
+On the dais, the front depicts relics, seated monks making offerings, and apsara.
+The back of the dais depicts Mount Sumeru, and the right side shows a scene from the Nirvana Sutra, where the Buddha offers his life in return for more of the sacred teachings, before being caught in his plummet by Indra.
+On the left side is a scene from the Golden Light Sutra of a bodhisattva removing his upper garments before casting himself from a cliff to feed a hungry tigress and her cubs.